 - Parking on College campuses is limited and is subject to all parking regulations.
-A contract granted for room use does not convey special parking consideration; neither does it guarantee that a number of parking spaces will be available.
+A contract granted for room use does not convey special parking consideration; neither does it guarantee that a specific number of parking spaces will be available.

 - Weapons, firearms, and illegal drugs are prohibited on campus.

 - Alcoholic Beverages are permitted in accordance with TTC Procedure 7-4-2.

 - Animals are not permitted on campus except to assist persons with disabilities and in accordance with TTC Policy 12-1-9.
 Events presented by the Trident Technical College Foundation are exempt from this provision.
 The Foundation will work with Conference Services staff to ensure acceptable facilities use.

 - Conference Services staff must approve all artwork and decorations prior to the function.
 No holes may be drilled or punched into the walls.
 Decorations, signs, banners, decals, stickers, etc. may not be nailed, tacked, stapled, taped, or otherwise fastened to any walls, doors, ceilings, columns, equipment, or exteriors.
 Glitter and confetti are also prohibited.
 The user is responsible for removal/repair costs if College property is damaged.

 A College representative will be on site during scheduled activities at the Thornley Campus.
 The College’s Department of Public Safety also maintains a twenty-four hour a day presence on the Thornley Campus.
 For events on other campuses, Public Safety's presence will be determined by Conference Services staff, or, if requested by the customer, and may incur additional charges.